Hemp: Nutrition

+Hulled hemp seeds are 5% water, 5% carbohydrates, 49% fat, and 32% protein (table).
+In a reference amount of 100 g, hulled hemp seeds supply 533 calories of food energy, and are a rich source (20% or more of the Daily Value, DV) of several B vitamins and dietary minerals (table).

+The share of protein obtained from hemp seeds can be increased by processing the seeds, such as by dehulling the seeds, or by using the meal or press cake (also called hemp seed flour) – the remaining fraction of hemp seed obtained after expelling its oil fraction.
+The proteins are mostly located in the inner layer of the seed, whereas the hull is poor in proteins, as it mostly contains the fiber.

+The three main proteins in hemp seeds are edestin (83% of total protein content), albumin (13%), and beta-conglycinin (up to 5%).
+Hemp seed proteins are highly digestible compared to soy proteins when untreated (unheated).
 The amino acid profile of hemp seeds is comparable to the profiles of other protein-rich foods, such as meat, milk, eggs, and soy.
-Protein digestibility-corrected amino acid scores were 0.49–0.53 for whole hemp seed, 0.46–0.51 for hemp seed meal, and 0.63–0.66 for hulled hemp seed.
+The most abundant amino acid in hemp seed is glutamic acid (3.74–4.58% of whole seed) followed by arginine (2.28–3.10% of whole seed).
+Hemp seed protein has a profile of essential amino acids inferior to that of soy or casein.

-Despite the rich nutrient content of hemp seeds, the seeds contain antinutritional compounds, including phytic acid, trypsin inhibitors, and tannins, in significant concentrations.
+Despite the rich nutrient content of hemp seeds, the seeds contain antinutritional compounds, including phytic acid, trypsin inhibitors, and tannins, in statistically significant concentrations.

 Storage

-Hemp oil oxidizes and turns rancid within a short period of time if not stored properly; its shelf life is extended when it is stored in a dark airtight container and refrigerated.
+Hemp oil oxidizes and turns rancid within a short period if not stored properly; its shelf life is extended when it is stored in a dark airtight container and refrigerated.
 Both light and heat can degrade hemp oil.

 Fiber

-Hemp fiber has been used extensively throughout history, with production climaxing soon after being introduced to the New World.
-For centuries, items ranging from rope, to fabrics, to industrial materials were made from hemp fiber.
+Hemp fiber has been used extensively throughout history, with production peaking soon after being introduced to the New World.
+For centuries, items ranging from rope to fabrics to industrial materials were made from hemp fiber.
 Hemp was also commonly used to make sail canvas.
 The word "canvas" is derived from the word cannabis.
 Pure hemp has a texture similar to linen.
 Because of its versatility for use in a variety of products, today hemp is used in a number of consumer goods, including clothing, shoes, accessories, dog collars, and home wares.
 For clothing, in some instances, hemp is mixed with lyocell.
+Its benefits in terms for sustainability also increase its appeal in industries, such as the clothing industry.